nikogura/nikogura.com/src/content/blog/ddcri.md

 - **Declarative** — you write the desired end state, not the steps to reach it.
 The system figures out the diff.
 Imperative tooling (`kubectl apply` from a laptop, a `terraform apply` someone ran by hand) describes a *transition*, and a transition is only correct relative to a starting state you're assuming and can't prove.
 - **Deterministic** — the same inputs produce the same output, every time, on any machine, forever.
 This is the property nobody respects, and it's the one Helm's templating and Argo's UI quietly leak.
 If `render` can return different YAML depending on the wall clock, a freshly generated secret, or the current state of the cluster, then "what's in git" no longer has a single meaning, and the whole guarantee collapses into "what's in git, probably, today."
 - **Continuously Reconciling** — a controller runs inside the cluster, forever, comparing actual state to declared state and correcting the difference.
 Not once, on commit — *continuously*, on an interval.
 This is the difference between a photograph and a thermostat.
 One-shot tools (Terraform, CDK, CloudFormation) take a photograph at apply time; the moment someone touches the system out-of-band, the photo is a lie and nothing corrects it.
-A reconciler is a thermostat: it doesn't care how the room got cold, it just keeps making it warm.
+A reconciler is a thermostat: it doesn't care how the room got cold, it just keeps making it warm — and stops when it's warm enough.
 - **Infrastructure** — and this is the word that makes DDCRI more than "GitOps for Kubernetes."
 Not just your in-cluster manifests.
 Your *cloud* resources — the S3 buckets, the RDS instances, the IAM roles, the VPCs — managed by the same reconciler, under the same loop, with the same guarantee.
 Crossplane is what extends the thermostat out past the cluster boundary into your cloud account.

 Here is the same idea as a table — each property maps to a tool, and to a specific failure you're buying out of: